Locations:

 Advertisement

-Providers treat severe Goodpasture syndrome with these medications as well as a procedure called plasmapheresis.
-In this procedure, blood is removed through an IV (a vein in your arm) and the liquid part of the blood (plasma) is separated from the blood cells.
-This plasma, which contains the harmful anti-GBM antibodies, is replaced with healthy plasma from blood donors and returned to your body.
+Providers also use plasmapheresis.
+During this procedure, they use a needle to remove blood from a vein in your body, usually your arm.
+They separate the liquid part of your blood (plasma) from the blood cells.
+The plasma contains the harmful anti-GBM antibodies.
+They replace your plasma with healthy plasma from blood donors and return it to your body.

 Prevention

 You may not be able to prevent Goodpasture syndrome.
-But you can lower your risk by avoiding tobacco and chemicals that may trigger the disorder.
+But you can lower your risk by avoiding:

 Outlook / Prognosis